rgiosa10/data-modeling-cr/README.md

 In this exercise, the below are performed:
 1. Creation of a data model to store our tables; separating entities into dimensions and facts
 1. Development of an ETL pipeline normalizing the source file into our facts and dimensions
+1. Adds a task that updates (merges) tickets in our fact table leveraging a stating table

 <br><br>